JuliaLang/julia/doc/manual/methods.rst

 5. Output-type Computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The discussion of trait-based promotion provides a segue into our next design pattern:
+The discussion of trait-based promotion provides a transition into our next design pattern:
 computing the output element type for a matrix operation.

 For implementing primitive operations, such as addition,